swiftlang/swift-evolution/proposals/0063-swiftpm-system-module-search-paths.md

 #### Install-names are not standard

-`apt` is used across multiple distirbutions and the install-names for tools vary.
+`apt` is used across multiple distributions and the install-names for tools vary.
 Even for the same distribution install-names may vary across releases (eg. from Ubuntu 15.04 to Ubuntu 15.10) or even on occasion at finer granularity.